Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 The spectacular cave was discovered by accident in 1907 by two young kids in their search for their lost ball.
 Take a guided tour of the most famous Bermuda subterranean cavern and admire the marvelous limestone stalactite and stalagmite formations.
 You can also walk across a crystal-clear underground lake.

 To get to the Crystal Caves, take the ferry from the Royal Navy Dockyard over to Hamilton (20 minutes) and then take bus #1 or bus #3 to the caves (30 minutes).
-Taxi from the cruise terminal to the caves takes approximately 45 minutes and will cost around $50 – $60 one way.
-The entrance fee is $24 per adult, and $10 for children 5 – 12 years old.
-There is no need to book in advance, you can purchase a ticket directly at the entrance.

 Visitors must be able to navigate and climb 81 steps inside the cave.
 Unfortunately, this attraction is not wheelchair accessible.
 Non-slippery footwear is recommended.
-Check the Crystal and Fantasy Caves website for more information.

 Explore the Crystal and Fantasy Caves tours